rothsandro/eleventy-notes/Templating/Queries.md

 | `includesNoneOf`       | The property must include none of the values            |
 | `matches`              | The property must match the given RegEx pattern         |

-#### And / Or
+### And / Or

 By default, all provided conditions must match.
-You can change this behavior by passing an object with either an `and` or `or` property.
-These objects can also be nested:
+You can change this by using `and` or `or` objects, which can also be nested:

 ```yaml
 myQuery: